 Subject line: Problem With [Website Name]

 I was researching [RESEARCH TOPIC] and came across your list of [TOPIC] resources: [Your Page URL].

 As I was checking out the resources, I hit some broken links.
-Let me know if you want me to send you the short list.
+Let me know if you want me to send you the shortlist.

 Tip #4: Add A Recently Purchased Page

 One thing happy customers love to do is share what they just bought with friends and family.
 From diamond rings to diving watches, you can find plenty of examples of this kind of content on the web.
-Put a new spin on it by adding a page that shows recent purchases that were made on your e-commerce site.
+Put a new spin on it by adding a page that shows recent purchases made on your e-commerce site.

-Blue Nile, a jewellery company, added a recently purchased page, and their results are impressive.
+Blue Nile, a jewelry company, added a recently purchased page, and their results are impressive.
 The page is the most shared on their site and has over 200K shares.
 Not bad for an e-commerce page.